Nasal polyps are painless growths inside the nose or the hollow areas inside the bones of the face, also known as sinuses. Nasal polyps aren't cancer.

 Preparing for an appointment

-If you have signs or symptoms of nasal polyps, you're likely to start by seeing your primary care physician.
-However, your doctor may refer you to an ear, nose and throat (ENT) specialist or an allergy specialist for diagnostic tests or treatment.
+You'll likely start by seeing your primary care provider.
+You might then be referred to an ear, nose and throat (ENT) specialist or an allergy specialist.

 What you can do

-- Take along a family member or friend, if possible.
-Having someone along can help you recall all the information provided during your appointment.
+Ask a family member or friend to go with you, if possible.
+Having someone with you can help you recall the information you get during the appointment.